vaadin/framework/README-TESTS.md

 All test UI classes go into uitest/src.
 These files are automatically packaged into a war file which is deployed to a Jetty server during the build process so that tests can open and interact with the UI:s.
 For development purposes, the Jetty server can be started in Eclipse, see running tests in Eclipse.

-The project is setup so that /run is mapped to a specialized servlet which allows you to add the UI you want to test to the URL as /run/<fully qualifiied UI class>?restartApplication, e.g. http://localhost:8888/run/com.vaadin.tests.component.label.LabelModes?restartApplication.
-The restartApplication parameter is needed because of the way this feature is hacked for Vaadin 7.
-Leaving out the parameter usually shows the wrong UI class or only an exception.
+The project is setup so that /run is mapped to a specialized servlet which allows you to add the UI you want to test to the URL, e.g. http://localhost:8888/run/com.vaadin.tests.component.label.LabelModes or just http://localhost:8888/run/LabelModes if there are no multiple classes named LabelModes.
+Because of caching, the ?restartApplication parameter is needed after the first run if want to you run multiple test classes.

 ## Creating a new test
 Creating a new test involves two steps: Creating a test UI (typically this should be provided in the ticket) and creating a TestBench test for the UI.